zeynepozeren1/DSA210Project/README.md

   - Export collected data.

 ### Step 2: Data Cleaning
-- Remove rows with missing GPA or unclear decision results.
+- Remove rows with missing GPA or handle with mean/median.
+- Remove rows with unclear decision results.
 - Remove rows with missing nationality.
 - Remove rows with decision= "Other on" since they usually are comments, suggestions... something that won't be related with my project.
 - Standardize decision labels (“Accepted”, “Rejected”, “Waitlisted”).